Application Period (of a Parent’s Income Estimate)

 The first period uses the original income already in the assessment.
 The second period uses the estimated income from the start date of the election through to 30 June.

-This means the assessment reflects a weighted result across the year, rather than replacing the entire year with a new income figure.
+The two-period calculation produces a weighted result across the year rather than replacing the entire year with a new income figure.

 Two-period structure (part-year estimate)